lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 {% endhighlight %}

 If we instead look at the example below, we've returned a list of integers instead of using yield.
-These two apps does the same thing, but in this second example we initialize a list and populate it with the numbers 1-5.
+These two examples does the same thing, but in this second example we initialize a list and populate it with the numbers 1-5.
 Thereafter the whole list is returned, looped through and printed.
 As opposed to the yield solution, a collection must be initialized and kept in memory.